httk-system/puppet-setups-control/README.md

 ## At a glance

-The configuration management system set up according to this README has the following highlights:
+The configuration management system described here has the following highlights:

-* Puppet-based git-repo-centric configuration management for your computing infrastructure, using GitHub or equivalent.
+* Puppet-based git-repo-centric configuration management to manage a computing infrastructure.

-* Consistent security model based on public key ssh authentication and signatures with yubikeys hardware keys (recommended) or regular gpg keys (not recommended)
+* Consistent security model using public key ssh authentication and signatures with yubikeys hardware keys (recommended) or regular gpg keys (not recommended).

-* Git submodules are used to track puppet module dependencies, giving a structure that is, arguably, easier to understand and review from security perspective than puppet-librarian, r10k, etc.
+* Puppet module dependencies handled using git submodules in a way that is, arguably, easier to understand and review from security perspective than puppet-librarian, r10k, etc.

-* Organization and abstraction of puppet manifests in a *puppet-setups* model that uses a Hiera *setup hierarchy* and puppet *setup modules* which, arguably, has some benefit over a more standard *roles and profiles* model.
+* Puppet manifests organized in a *"puppet-setups"* model, centered around a Hiera *setup hierarchy* and puppet *setup functions* that, arguably, has some benefit over a more standard *roles and profiles* model.
+See [docs/PUPPET_SETUPS.md](docs/PUPPET_SETUPS.md) for more info.

 * Enables configuration work to be carried out on the managed systems themselves without the management system getting too much in the way.

 ## Repository organization